marionbarker/loopdocs/docs/nightscout/new_user.md

         - If you are a parent of a little Loop user
         - If you want to see Loop's actions anywhere other than the Looper's iPhone
         - If you want to ask a mentor for help adjusting your settings
+        - If you want to prepare reports to evaluate your own settings
+        - If you want to prepare reports to hand to your doctor

 ### Setup Nightscout

-Please visit [The Nightscout site](https://nightscout.github.io) to read the introductory material and then proceed to the Installation page for directions on how to set up your new Nightscout website.
+Please visit the [Nightscout](https://nightscout.github.io) documentation to read about Nightscout.
+There are several options for setting up your Nightscout site.
+Once your Nightscout site is operational and you've read the information about using your site, return to LoopDocs to update your configuration to Add Loop Variables to Nightscout.

 ### Add Loop Variables to Nightscout